dengwirda/jigsaw/README.md

 ## `A Simple Example`

-After compiling the code, run the following command-line example to confirm:
+After compiling the code, run the following command-line example to get started:
 ````
 On WIN-64 platforms: